nuejs/nue/packages/nuejs.org/blog/rethinking-reactivity/index.md

   caption: Less is more

 Nue was linked to [Hacker News][hn], [Lobsters][lobsters], and [Reddit][reddit] on September 2023 and it was really a dream start for the project.
 I received a super warm welcome from developers, over 120k people came to see the website, and the project rapidly got thousands of stars on GitHub.
-My time lately has gone on fixing bugs, merging pull requests, giving support, answering questions, and [providing examples](/docs/nuejs/examples).<!--TODO: fix-->
+My time lately has gone on fixing bugs, merging pull requests, giving support, answering questions, and [providing examples](/docs/nuejs/examples).

 Common questions are: "How does reactivity work"? and "How is this different from React or Svelte"?
 Here I do my best to answer those exact questions.